-A number of studies have shown how beneficial strength and resistance training is for weight loss and preventing negative changes in body composition.
-Even at a low intensity, resistance training is effective in increasing muscle mass and strength and reducing total fat mass without change of insulin sensitivity in type 2 diabetic patients.
+A number of studies have shown how beneficial resistance training is for weight loss and preventing negative changes in body composition.
+Even at a relatively low intensity, resistance training is effective in increasing muscle mass and strength and reducing total fat mass without change of insulin sensitivity in type 2 diabetic patients.

-Another study is focused on your goals and states that if increasing muscle mass and strength is the goal, a program including resistance training is required.
+Another study focused on your goals and states that if increasing muscle mass and strength is the goal, a program including resistance training is required.
 However, balancing time commitments against health benefits accrued, it appears that aerobic training alone is the optimal mode of exercise for reducing fat mass and total body mass.

 Aerobic training or cardio is any workout that varies from low to high intensity while pumping oxygenated blood into the muscles.
 It stimulates your heart rate and increases your breathing and can be performed in a number of ways including running, swimming, cycling, spinning, and rowing.
 Of course, not all of us were built like Usain Bolt, but we can all benefit from including cardio in our training programme.

-The same goes for swimmers who normally have what is determined as an ideal physique with broad shoulder and a strong upper body, as well as a toned lower body.
+The same goes for swimmers who normally have what is determined as an ideal physique with broad shoulders and a strong upper body, as well as a toned lower body.
 Cyclists find that their legs do most of the work and although they are slender, their legs are built for power.

 There is no one physique that defines a person who does cardio workouts because it is critically dependent on the exercise performed or sport you compete in.

 A 2012 study of 234 overweight and obese adults performed at Duke University found that the equivalent of 12 miles of walking or running per week was highly effective in reducing subjects' body fat, compared to resistance training without cardio.
 Clearly, results will vary depending on if you run, swim, or cycle but all are effective forms of weight loss.

 A study from 1999 in the Journal of the American College of Nutrition put two groups on a calorie restricted diet, with one doing ‘only cardio’ and the other doing ‘only resistance training.’
 Both groups lost weight but:

-· The ‘only cardio’ participants lost 9lbs of muscle and decreased their RMR by 210 calories/day
+- The ‘only cardio’ participants lost 9lbs of muscle and decreased their RMR by 210 calories/day

-· The ‘only resistance’ group lost 1.8lbs of muscle (because of the deficit), and managed to increase their RMR by 63 calories/day
+- The ‘only resistance’ group lost 1.8lbs of muscle (because of the deficit), and managed to increase their RMR by 63 calories/day